storj/docs/code/Service.md

 Services handle internal peer logic.
 Services use databases or other services to fulfill their logic.

-Services may have a lifecycle, which means they must be explicitly shut down or they run in intervals.
+Services do not have a life-cycle, usually, which means they must be explicitly shut down.
+It should be safe to run the same service concurrently in the same process or multiple processes.

 ## Adding a new service